-C. Biological $\mathbf{X}$
+C. Biological X

 D. Recreation X

 E. Visual X

 F. Traffic X

 G. Greenhouse Gases (GHG) X

 H. Wildfire Risk and Hazard X

-I. Other (Noise)
+I. Other (Noise) X

-- a) Yes, means that potential significant adverse impacts are left after application of the forest practice rules and mitigations or alternatives proposed by the plan submitter. - b) No after mitigation means that any potential for the proposed timber operation to cause significant adverse impacts has been substantially reduced or avoided by mitigation measures or alternatives proposed in the THP and application of the forest practice rules. - c) No reasonable potential significant effects means that the operations proposed under the THP do not have a reasonable potential to join with the impacts of any other project to cause cumulative impacts.
+1) "Yes, after mitigation" means that potential significant adverse Cumulative Impacts are left after application of the Rules and mitigations or alternatives proposed by the Plan Submitter.

+2) "No after mitigation" means that any potential for the proposed timber operation to cause or add to significant adverse impacts by itself or in combination with other projects has been reduced to insignificance or avoided by mitigation measures or alternatives proposed in the Plan and application of the Rules.

+3) "No reasonable potential significant adverse impacts" means that the operations proposed under the THP do not have a reasonable potential to join with the impacts of any other project to cause, add to, or constitute significant adverse cumulative impacts.